Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 134. **Good things ahead!**
-- DAY: Sunday, i woke up, went to the cathedral, went to brunch
+- DAY: Sunday, i woke up, went to the cathedral, went to brunch, ate a lot

 gotta lock in in nsbe, hopefully